nk-mart/edx-module-7-APIs-Work-Day-Scheduler/README.md

-Day Planner buuilt with MomentJS, HTML, JS, CSS
+Day Planner built with MomentJS, HTML, JS, CSS.

 ## Know Issues
-- local srogae rtrival does not work on Chrome normal tab (Work Around: Use Private a Private TAB)
+- local storage retrieval does not work on Chrome normal tab (Work Around: Use Private a Private TAB)